LLBlumire/wm-library-of-exotic-text/Chapel of Kal'It'As/scroll.md

 | Medium | Original Copy, Written |
 | Original Language | A. Elvish |

-In emergancy use this scroll.
+In emergency use this scroll.

 |||
 |-|-|